-France - Summary of Requirements
+France - Summary of Requirements for Animals

 France is a Member State of the European Union.
 Bilingual health certificates are available for some commodities/species (see below).
 If the bilingual certificate for that species or commodity is not listed below, please refer to the English version on the link to the European Union.
 It is the responsibility of the exporter to obtain a bilingual certificate if it is not listed below.